Ranjitha75388/Devops/3-Tier web Application/README.md

     - NodeJs 14.x
     - MySQL 8.x

-- ### Setup, Build, and Manual Deployment of the Application
+## Setup, Build, and Manual Deployment of the Application
 - Backup- setup,Build and Run the application
 - Frontend- setup ,Build and Run the application

-- ### Daemonizing the Services
+## Daemonizing the Services
 - Create SystemD Service for java backend
 - Daemon Reload & systemctl the Service
 - Create SystemD Service for react frontend
 - Daemon Reload & systemctl the Service

-- ### Dockerizing the Application
+## Dockerizing the Application
 - Create a Dockerfile for Frontend
 - create a Dockerfile for backend
-    - Create a Dockerfile for MySQL

-- ### Creating a Docker Compose File
+## Creating a Docker Compose File
 Create a dockercompose file using above Dockerfile of each service and run the application automatically.